AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

 lib/
 sdk/
 ```
-(If you use another directory structure, remember to adjust the paths used in your `<script>` tags below.)
+(If you use another directory structure, adjust the paths used in `<script>` tags below.)

-Next, create an HTML file with script import tags pointing to the SDK files you copied above.
+Next, create an HTML file with script import tags pointing to the SDK files.
 ```
 <!DOCTYPE html>
 <html lang="en">